jnear/cs202-compiler-construction/projects.md

 ### Anonymous (Lexically-scoped) Functions

-Extend the Ltup language to support *anonmyous functions* (i.e.
+Extend the Lfun language to support *anonmyous functions* (i.e.
 "lambda" functions).
-We will discuss this option in class, and the textbook describes the changes in Chapter 8.
+We will discuss this option in class, and the textbook describes the changes in Chapter 9.

 Example: